How to pass ASNT Level 3 Basic Exam on first attempt

 Step-by-Step Guide to Passing the ASNT Level 3 Basic Exam

-1. Master the Core Standards: SNT-TC-1A, CP-189, and CP-105
+📚 1.
+Master the Core Standards: SNT-TC-1A, CP-189 & CP-105

 Action Plan:

 • Obtain digital or physical copies of these standards from the ASNT Store (https://www.asnt.org/store).
-Or get free study material if you buy our Level III Basic Question Bank + Mock Exams.
+Or get free study material if you buy our Level-III Basic Question Bank + Mock Exams.

 • Create summary notes comparing SNT-TC-1A and CP-189, focusing on certification processes, vision requirements, and examination criteria.

 • Memorize key figures, such as minimum training hours (e.g., 12 hours for Level I MT in CP-189) and experience requirements.
+Our questions bank covers all of these with unlimited practice.

 2. Build a Strong Foundation in NDT Methods